Internship CV

 Katie Andrews is a recent graduate looking to kickstart a career through an internship.
 With the Princeton CV template, she showcases her experience through education and side jobs while drawing attention to her technical and language skills.

-The aesthetics of a CV can vary depending on your career choice as well as your personality, but this should not be the main focus of your CV.
-A good CV needs to include fundamental information regardless of experience or qualifications.
+A well-written CV needs to include fundamental information regardless of experience or qualifications.
 Below you can find a list with core sections to incorporate into your CV for an internship.
 Once you have populated your CV with essential information and sections, consider adding optional sections.
-To learn more, read the cornerstone article on how to write a good CV.
+Note that the aesthetics of a CV can vary depending on your career choice as well as your personality, but this should not be the main focus of your CV.

 How to write a personal profile for an internship CV